sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes.md

 ### Abstract classes

 Abstract classes in Kotlin are classes that have their properties and member functions declared but not necessarily their behavior.
-Similar to interfaces, the intention is that the abstract member functions and properties are overridden and defined by another class.
+Similar to interfaces, the intention is that any abstract member functions and properties are overridden and defined by another class.

 To create an abstract class, use the `abstract` keyword: